ydzat/GitForWriter/ENHANCED_LATEX_FEATURES.md

    **Note:** This extension does *not* currently enforce `-no-shell-escape` by default for all compilations.
 Users should manually ensure this flag is set for secure compilation.
 Those who need shell-escape for specific use cases can enable it manually in their settings.

-3. **Avoid or allow-list safe LaTeX packages**.
+3. **Avoid or allowlist safe LaTeX packages**.
 Dangerous packages include:
    - `shellesc` - Enables shell command execution
    - `write18` - Allows writing to arbitrary files
    - `catchfile` - Can read arbitrary files